ibm-cloud-docs/watson-assistant/web-chat-overview.md

 ![An example of the initial launcher](images/web-chat-icon.png)

 After 15 seconds, the launcher expands to show a greeting message to the user.
 In this expanded state, a customer can still click the launcher to open the web chat.
 (If the customer reloads the page or navigates to a different page before the launcher has expanded, the 15-second timer restarts.)

-There are two slightly different appearances for this expanded state, depending on whether the user is using a desktop browser or a mobile browser.
+The appearance of this expanded state differs slightly depending on whether the customer is using a desktop browser or a mobile browser:

-- For desktop browsers, the expanded launcher shows two primary buttons the customer can click to open the web chat, and a **Close** button that closes the launcher:
+- For desktop browsers, the expanded launcher shows two primary buttons the customer can click to open the web chat, and a **Close** button that closes the launcher.

     ![An example of the desktop launcher](images/desktop-launcher.png)

     The expanded launcher remains in its expanded state even if the customer reloads the page or navigates to a different page.
 It stays in its expanded state until the customer either opens it by clicking on either of the two primary buttons, or closes it, at which point it returns to its initial small state for the rest of the session.

-- For mobile browsers, the launcher shows only a single primary button:
+- For mobile browsers, the launcher shows only a single primary button.

     ![An example of the mobile launcher](images/mobile-launcher.png)